xxDarkSoul07xx/UART_Receiver/README.md

 # UART_Receiver

-This is a simple UART receiver that I built in Verilog.
+This is a simple UART receiver that I built in Verilog on EDA Playground.
 It runs at 9600 baud, with a 1 MHz clock.
 The module will read data from the 'rx' line, sample each bit it receives, and then output it to 'data_out' with a one-cycle pulse on 'data_valid'.

 I made this to get more experience with digital design.
 This is my first Verilog project, and I learned about bit alignment, simulation, and timing.